-Whether the submissions are made by industry and received by Member States centrally via the ECHA Submission Portal or locally via Member States submission systems, it is still the Member States that are responsible for any enforcement related to the submission of information, including compliance with submission deadlines, content, quality and update of the submissions etc. Appointed bodies remain responsible for the verification of the quality of the information submitted.
+Whether the submissions are made by industry and received by Member States centrally through the ECHA Submission portal, or locally through Member States submission systems, it is still the Member States that are responsible for any enforcement related to the submission of information, including compliance with the date of applicability for submission, content, quality and update of the submissions etc.

-An "InBrief" document which provides information on how to prepare and submit the required information is available on the ECHA Poison Centre website at https://poisoncentres.echa.europa.eu/publications.
+Information on the tools provided by ECHA and how to prepare and submit the required information is provided on the Poison Centres website, in particular "Tools" and "Support" sections: https://poisoncentres.echa.europa.eu/.